Buanasaur/quiz_harry_potter/README.md

 ## Observação.

-* As imagens contidas no quiz e favicon são do Pinterest.
+* As imagens contidas no quiz e favicon foram retiradas do Pinterest.